caseyg/awesome/README.md

 *   [NotJoeMartinez/yt-fts](https://github.com/NotJoeMartinez/yt-fts) - YouTube Full Text Search - Search all of a YouTube channel from the command line

-*   [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: An API store for LLMs
+*   [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: Training and Evaluating LLMs for Function Calls (Tool Calls)

 *   [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks